 This is our preference in ScrumDesk which we found the most valuable in 10 years of product development.
 Every sprint, I as the product owner, decide which technology debts will be solved.
 I try to invest 20-30% of an effort into it.

 ScrumDesk project management tool provides the possibility to set requirement type, color, and even definition of done for technical requirements.
 Further analysis can be done with Microsoft Excel. where data can be exported to.

 The DevOps team suggests topics in release plannings and in every sprint pre-planning session.
 No items are added suddenly into the current sprint.
 Tech debts fixes are always planned.

 They have to bring business impact/value for every item.
 It is not just We want to play a little bit with tex!

 Sometimes is such value cost savings in hosting, or support, or just operational performance and load.
-Sometimes it is about an extensibility and flexibility of the development of future features.
+Sometimes it is about the extensibility and flexibility of the development of future features.
 As we have the roadmap, we know what makes sense.

 Then the team estimates and breaks requirements into smaller pieces so they can finish the most important part of them in the next sprint.

 Based on the results we decide the percentage split.
 It is not equal in all sprints.
-Some sprints are more focused on the business, some other more on debts.
+Some sprints are more focused on the business, some others more on debts.
 But both parts are included in all sprints.

 All parts are satisfied to some extent in every sprint.
 They are not forgotten.
 They can prioritize the next thing easily.